Key takeaways

 Bottom Line

-pi-autoresearch is the proof point that the autoresearch pattern is bigger than ML.
+Recommended if you use Pi and have any metric worth optimizing overnight. pi-autoresearch is the proof point that the autoresearch pattern is bigger than ML.
 By separating infrastructure from domain knowledge, it shows that any CI pipeline with a metric is an autoresearch target.
-The question is whether this pattern stays editor-specific or becomes a standalone platform.
+Not recommended as your entry point if you're not on Pi — use the Claude Code or Cursor ports instead.

 Research by Ry Walker Research • methodology